gitendo/gbs-examples/README.md

 ### Battleship
 This one uses timer interrupt.
 Version floating around doesn't have it defined, so it plays everything wrong.
 Hence I've added it here.

+### Speedy Gonzales - Aztec Adventure
+Typical example of player/song data occupying whole bank.
+Not that much interesting except the fact it uses two banks and small routine to switch between them.

 BTW, I don't use [rgbasm](https://github.com/rednex/rgbds), so these sources won't assemble without few changes.